fjudith/saltstack-kubernetes/README.md

 ### IMPORTANT Point

-Because we need to generate our own CA and Certificates for the cluster, You MUST put **every hostnames of the Kubernetes cluster** (Master & Workers) in the `certs/kubernetes-csr.json` (`hosts` field).
+Because we need to generate our own CA and Certificates for the cluster, You MUST put **every hostnames of the Kubernetes cluster** (Master & nodes) in the `certs/kubernetes-csr.json` (`hosts` field).
 You can also modify the `certs/*json` files to match your cluster-name / country. (optional)

 You can use either public or private names, but they must be registered somewhere (DNS provider, internal DNS server, `/etc/hosts` file).